-Making a voluntary self-disclosure to HMRC for suspected breaches of export controls
+Making a voluntary self-disclosure to HMRC for suspected breaches of UK export controls

 Compound settlements are penalties offered for breaches of export controls in lieu of criminal prosecution.
 They are issued by HMRC and can amount to three times the value of the goods exported.
 It is therefore important for firms who suspect there has been a breach of export controls to mitigate potential penalties and damage to reputation.